-As explained in the introduction, our main focus is on the effect of the credit score and equity on the type of termination (repayment or foreclosure).
-Equity is measured as the ratio of updated property value (HPI-adjusted appraised value) minus loan balance at termination to the updated property value at termination, a negative value for underwater loans.
+As explained in the introduction, our main focus is on the effect of the credit score and equity on the type of loan termination (repayment or foreclosure).
 As a precursor to the regression results, Table 4 shows repayment vs. foreclosure statistics by quintiles of credit score (Panel A) and quintiles of equity (Panel B).
-The lower part of Panel A, which pertains to negative equity loans, shows that the split between repayment and foreclosure shifts monotonically in favor of repayment moving up through the credit-score quintiles.
+The lower part of Panel A, which pertains to negative-equity loans, shows that the split between repayment and foreclosure shifts monotonically in favor of repayment moving up through the credit-score quintiles.
 In the lowest credit-score quintile, only 2.8% of loans are repaid, while in the highest quintile, 21.0% of loans are repaid.
-Note that negative equity is fairly constant across credit-score quintiles, ranging between -37.0% and -40.2% of the estimated property value.
+Note that negative equity is fairly stable across credit-score quintiles, ranging between -33.2% and -40.3% of the estimated property value.
 This pattern suggests that, holding negative equity constant, borrowers' propensity to repay negative-equity loans likely increases with credit score.
-This pattern is the main prediction of the paper that we seek to formally prove.
+This pattern is the main prediction of the paper that we seek to formally establish.